vuo/vuo/node/vuo.keyboard/descriptions/vuo.keyboard.button2.md

    - `Window` — If a window is provided, then keyboard buttons are only tracked when the window is active.
 Otherwise, keyboard buttons are tracked whenever the composition is the active (frontmost) application.
    - `Key` — The key(s) to track.
    - `Modifier Key` — The modifier key (if any) that must be held for the key to be tracked.
-   - `Repeat When Held` — If *true*, the `Pressed` trigger port fires events repeatedly while the key is held down.
+   - `Repeat when Held` — If *true*, the `Pressed` trigger port fires events repeatedly while the key is held down.
 If *false*, the `Pressed` trigger port only fires when the key is first pressed.
    - `Pressed` — When the key is pressed (or held, if `Repeat When Held` is *true*), fires an event.
    - `Released` — When the key is released, fires an event.